 Hydrostatic Head is a measurement of the amount of pressure that water exerts on a fabric.
 It's an important factor to consider when choosing any outdoor product, especially tents.
 A good hydrostatic head rating will keep you dry and comfortable outside in all types of weather conditions.
-In this article we'll answer questions like: What does hydrostatic head mean on a tent?
+Inflatable tent reviews often mention it, so in this article we'll answer questions like: What does hydrostatic head mean on a tent?
 What's a good hydrostatic head?
 Is 5000 hydrostatic head good?
 We'll go into detail about the benefits of higher quality fabrics with better ratings for your next camping trip or nature hike!

 Simply, hydrostatic head means the amount of pressure that water exerts when it is pushing down on a fabric.
 It's measured by the height of a column of water in millimeters, and this is represented by a number.
 For example, a tent with hydrostatic head of 5000mm will repel water to the height of five meters before it soaks through.
 The industry standard for good hydrostatic head ratings is 5000mm to 6000mm.